aaron-grau/curic/html-css/readings/browser_tech.md

 Two different types of events can trigger layout events: global changes, such as the window being resized; and incremental changes, such as the addition of new content to the page.
-For incremental changes, the frames that have changed are flagged as "dirty"; those are the only frames that are laid out (although their new positions can trigger more incremental changes).
+For incremental changes, the frames that have changed are flagged as "dirty"; those are the only frames that are re-laid out (although their new positions can trigger more incremental changes).
 One optimization that browsers use is to cache the sizes of its frames and not recalculate them unless it is necessary.